-Roll the dough out into a rectangle that is about 1/2 inch thick or a little more.
+With a rolling pin roll the dough out into a rectangle that is about ½ inch thick or a little more.

-Spread the dough with 1/4 cup of the melted butter.
+Spread the dough with ¼ cup of the cooled, melted butter.

 Spread this over the dough and sprinkle with the pecans pressing in lightly.

-Roll up as for a jelly roll and cut in 12 thick slices.
+Roll up as for a jelly roll, pinch the long edge to seal, and cut in 12 thick slices.

-Place cut side down on a greased cookie sheet and cover well with plastic wrap.
+Place the slices, cut side down, on a greased cookie sheet.

-Refrigerate overnight.
-You can also just let them rise for about an hour if you want to bake them immediately but they aren't as good.
+Refrigerate the rolls overnight.
+You can also just let them rise at room temperature for about an hour if you want to bake them immediately but they aren't as good.

-Bake in a 375F oven about 35 minutes or until done.
+Bake the pecan cinnamon rolls in a 375F oven about 30 minutes or until done.
+(An insta-read thermometer in pushed in the center will read 195-200F) Be sure to use a middle oven shelf and a heavy baking sheet.
 Watch carefully because the sugar will make the bottoms burn if you are not careful.

-While the rolls are baking mix the topping ingredients together.
+While the rolls are baking mix the topping ingredients together until smooth.

 Spread on warm rolls.